Approved by the Energy, Environment, and Water Policy Committee on February 20, 2024

 Issue

 Single resource environmental management strategies that have traditionally been used are based on the practice of solving a single problem (e.g., reducing water pollution) using solutions that may protect that resource at the expense of another (e.g., increasing air pollution).
-A multifactor or systems management philosophy recognizes that environmental impacts arising from pollution problems are not confined to a single resource and that tradeoffs exist between the uses of the various resources.
+A multifactor or comprehensive management philosophy recognizes that environmental impacts arising from pollution problems are not confined to a single resource and that tradeoffs exist between the uses of the various resources.

 Rationale